Mandark-droid/TraceMind-AI/README.md

 ## License

+AGPL-3.0 License

-MIT License - See LICENSE file for details
+This project is licensed under the GNU Affero General Public License v3.0.
+See the LICENSE file for details.

 ## Contributing